CAE Approved Provider FAQs for Course Sponsors

 The Approved Provider should keep a list of attendees, the program description, date, number of CAE credits, and presenters.
 This information should be kept for five years, as exam applicants may include education taken within a five-year period.
 Providers should be able to provide participants with a certificate of attendance or a letter confirming participation.

 Are Approved Providers monitored by the CAE program?

 The CAE program has a responsibility to maintain the integrity and quality of programs offered by approved providers.
 Therefore, we reserve the right to:

 - monitor registered courses and operations as part of periodic random samplings of approved providers.

 - terminate use of the CAE Approved Provider designation when there is ample evidence that a provider is not upholding CAE education criteria and commitments to follow CAE Approved Provider guidelines.

 CAE Approved Provider recognition is withdrawn for failure to comply with the criteria and conditions of qualification.
 Approved providers are notified in writing of any failure to comply and have a probationary period of 60 days to demonstrate compliance.
 If approved providers fail to comply with conditions for acceptance by the end of that period, registration is withdrawn and providers are removed from the CAE Approved Provider program.
 Organizations that have had Approved Provider status withdrawn may apply for reinstatement beginning one year after the date of withdrawal.

 How do I become a CAE Approved Provider?

-Applications to become a CAE Approved Provider will be accepted and reviewed twice a year, in January and July.
-Contact credentialing staff at 202-626-2759 for more information.
+Applications to become a CAE Approved Provider may be submitted at any time.
+Contact Credentialing staff at 202-626-2759 for more information